nisargpatel/clinical-reasoning-graphs/README.md

 Reproduction runs write only to `results/extended/` (gitignored); the shipped summary artifacts at `results/` root are not overwritten.

-## Numbers that require inputs not in this tree (honest provenance)
+## Numbers that require inputs not in this tree

 - **Soft-Jaccard / semantic-matching row (Table 5, ≈ 0.003 / 0.001):** requires
   `data/extracted/label_embeddings.json` (OpenAI `text-embedding-3-large`, ≈ 2 GB), which is **not